DF-41: Development

-The Free Beacon claimed that China had test-launched a DF-41 using multiple reentry vehicles for the first time on 13 December 2014.
-Later that month, China confirmed that the launch occurred, saying it has a legitimate right to conduct scientific tests within its border, that they were not targeting any country, and the development of the missile did not affect China's policy of not using nuclear weapons first in a conflict.
-The launch took place at the Wuzhai Missile and Space Test Center in central China and impacted in the west of the country.

 In August 2015, the missile was flight-tested for the fourth time.
 In December 2015, the missile was flight-tested for the fifth time.
-The flight test demonstrated the use of two multiple independently targetable reentry vehicles.
-The missile launch and dummy warheads were tracked by satellites to an impact range in western China.

-In April 2016, China successfully conducted the 7th test of DF-41 with two dummy warheads near the South China Sea, amid growing tensions between Washington and Beijing about the area.
+In April 2016, China successfully conducted the 7th test of DF-41.

 On January 23, 2017, China was reported to have deployed a strategic ballistic missile brigade to Heilongjiang province, bordering Russia, along with another strategic ballistic missile brigade deploying to Xinjiang.

-In November 2017, just two days before U.S. President Trump's visit to China, the DF-41 was tested in the Gobi desert.
+In November 2017, just two days before U.S. President Trump's visit to China, the DF-41 was tested in the Gobi Desert.

-On October 1, 2019, China on its 70th anniversary displayed the missiles in a large military parade.
+On October 1, 2019, China publicly displayed the missiles for the first time on its 70th Anniversary National Day military parade.

 Rail-mobile versions

 On 5 December 2015, China conducted a launcher test of a new rail-mobile version of the DF-41, similar to the Russian RT-23 Molodets.

 Silo-based versions

 In 2021, the Federation of American Scientists (FAS) said China was building 120 missile silos for DF-41 near Yumen in Gansu and another 110 missile silos near Hami in Xinjiang.

 A third site was discovered to be under construction near Ordos in Inner Mongolia in August, 2021.
 The new site will hold more than 100 ICBM.

 Together, the three new missile bases will house 350 to 400 new long-range nuclear missiles, U.S. officials said.